nathanajah/judgels-web/README.md

 |`deploy:prod`|Same as `deploy` but overrides `NODE_ENV` to "production".|
 |`lint`|Lint all `.js` files.|
 |`lint:fix`|Lint and fix all `.js` files.
 [Read more on this](http://eslint.org/docs/user-guide/command-line-interface.html#fix).|

+Usually, letting the nodemon server run using `npm run dev` would be enough for development.
+The server will reload the files everytime they are changed, and React Hot Loader will reload the modules without having to refresh the browser.

 ## Application Structure